Solid waste disposal in King County

 Local dump/transfer stations:

-Public Health - Seattle & King County's Waste Characterization Program reviews questionable waste generated in King County that is destined for disposal as municipal solid waste.
+Public Health's Waste Characterization Program reviews questionable waste generated in King County that is destined for disposal as municipal solid waste.
 The goal of the program is to keep dangerous wastes out of the solid waste stream.
 They determine whether a waste is dangerous or not by using information supplied by the generator, from lab analyses, MSDS's and other available information.
 Typical wastes reviewed include contaminated soil, sludges, expired or off-spec products and chemicals, filters, blasting/grinding wastes, empty containers, and manufacturing wastes.

 The dangerous waste regulations, WAC 173-303, are the primary criteria used to designate wastes.
 However, the solid waste facilities clearances are issued for have policies excluding certain wastes or requiring special handling.
 An example of this is a dusty waste that would require special handling to minimize exposure to the workers and the public.